thomas-gons/2D_Game/README.md

 The player 🎗 has to come back to his house ⚑.
 On his trip, he will have to pick up stamina bonuses ✦ in order to have enough stamina to reach his house.

-Avoig the obstacles X or you will suffer by losing your stamina.
+Avoid the obstacles X or you will suffer by losing your stamina.

-But an enemy ☠ is chasing the player, so you can destroy his house ⛫ to be safe.
+Also an enemy ☠ is chasing the player.
+Destroy his house ⛫ to be safe.

-Move using  Z Q S D or the arrow keys.
+Move using  Z Q S D or the 4 Arrow keys.

 Press SPACE to use a bonus you have picked up.